galaktor/raph.es/content/blog/recipes/lebkuchen.md

 {{% /fig %}}

 # Mixing it up
 Traditional Lebkuchen contain almonds, hazelnuts and/or walnuts.
-But that doesn't mean you can't use other kinds!
+But that doesn't mean you can't use other kinds of nuts!
 I like to use macadamia and brazil nuts.
 Dessicated *coconut*, even.
 Go crazy.

 Obviously, you can experiment with the spices.
 I recommend trying less sweetener and more cinnamon and cocoa.

 If you so desire you can glaze them with chocolate.
 I usually just melt high-cocoa sugar-free chocolate with some coconut oil and spread that on top.
 This part is optional and up to you.

+Just be careful adding any liquids such as cream or butter/oils which can turn liquid in the oven.
+Your Lebkuchen might melt when heated.
+Best leave these out.

 # References
 * [en.wikipedia: Lebkuchen](https://en.wikipedia.org/wiki/Lebkuchen)